jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) documents evidencing the amalgamation are delivered to the Registrar of Companies for registration under Part 5A or Part 5C of the Companies Act 1955 or Part 13 or Part 15 of the Companies Act 1993; or
   (b) in the case of any amalgamation under section 24A of the Co-operative Dairy Companies Act 1949, the extraordinary resolution referred to in subsection (3)(g) of that section is passed; or
-  (c) in the case of any amalgamation occurring under foreign law, the equivalent procedure occurs under foreign law,— (d) The name and tax file number (if any) of each amalgamating company and the amalgamated company; and (e) the date upon which the amalgamation has effect; and (f) in any case where the amalgamated company has a non-standard balance date, the non-standard balance date; and (g) such other information as the Commissioner may require.
+  (c) in the case of any amalgamation occurring under foreign law, the equivalent procedure occurs under foreign law,— (d) the name and tax file number (if any) of each amalgamating company and the amalgamated company; and (e) the date upon which the amalgamation has effect; and (f) in any case where the amalgamated company has a non-standard balance date, the non-standard balance date; and (g) such other information as the Commissioner may require.